sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 ### Architecture Design
 The overall SONiC architecture will remain the same and no new sub-modules will be introduced.
 Changes are made only in SONiC CLI where rate-limiting commands will be added that employ the Linux traffic control utility.

-This proposed design aims to modify the Sonic build image, or in the Sonic CLI, the suggested changes will be implemented

 ### Sequence Diagram to Add Rate-limit